 Finally, toys and treats that incorporate and require chewing are great for oral hygiene.
 They can also keep your dogs happily occupied and away from your shoes or other household appliances!
 If you’re an owner who would like to see your dog-resorting back to their self acclaimed “wild ways,” than a chew is also perfect for them.
 You are taking care of their teeth, jaws and surrounding muscles of mastication required to chew, whilst giving them immense enjoyment in the form of a tasty treat.
 The Golden Bone Bakery, who love to see your furry friends with beautiful and healthy smiles, have come up with a way to keep them joyously chewing away, regardless of breed and size.

 They offer Beef Hooves filled with kangaroo meat which are safer than bones as they don’t splinter.
 Also filled with 100% dried Australian kangaroo mince, your pet is guaranteed to love this chew.
-Their Beef Tubes and Smokey Cattle Ears are also an incredible chew made out of 100% Australian Beef.
+Their Beef Tubes are also an incredible chew made out of 100% Australian Beef.
 Given the tube formation of the Beef Tubes, it can even be made extra yummy with the addition of natural peanut butter or treats.

 Alternatively, you could offer your furry friend a Goat Horn.
 They are the ideal natural dog chew as they last ages.
 They also don’t splinter or smell, so you can quite happily keep them in your house or apartment unnoticed.